wp-plugins/slideshow-jquery-image-gallery/readme.txt

 = 2.2.0 Pre-release =
 *   Slides can now be randomized.

+= 2.1.5 =
+*   Testing: Trying to get raw HTML data into Wordpress posts and pages, without Wordpress intervening.

 = 2.1.4 =
 *   Fixed: Slideshows in posts are now longer broken by Wordpress inserted 'em' tags.
 *   Fixed: Image borders no longer fall off-slide.